dotnet/docs-maui/docs/user-interface/controls/collectionview/layout.md

 The `ItemsLayoutOrientation` enumeration defines the following members:

-- `Vertical` indicates that the `CollectionView` will expand vertically as items are added.
+- `Vertical` indicates that the <xref:Microsoft.Maui.Controls.CollectionView> will expand vertically as items are added.
-- `Horizontal` indicates that the `CollectionView` will expand horizontally as items are added.
+- `Horizontal` indicates that the <xref:Microsoft.Maui.Controls.CollectionView> will expand horizontally as items are added.

 The `LinearItemsLayout` class inherits from the `ItemsLayout` class, and defines an `ItemSpacing` property, of type `double`, that represents the empty space around each item.
 The default value of this property is 0, and its value must always be greater than or equal to 0.
 The `LinearItemsLayout` class also defines static `Vertical` and `Horizontal` members.
 These members can be used to create vertical or horizontal lists, respectively.
 Alternatively, a `LinearItemsLayout` object can be created, specifying an `ItemsLayoutOrientation` enumeration member as an argument.